CanDIG/candig-opa/README.md

 export OIDC2_OPENCONNECT="http://localhost:8081/auth/realms/mockrealm/protocol/openid-connect"
 ```

+Finally, the permissions engine (OPA) will need the keys from the now-fully-operational keycloaks to verify signatures of
-Then download certificate from the keycloak's jwk uri into `data.json ` under the directory `permissions_engine`.
+tokens.
+So query the keycloaks' jwk uri into `data.json ` under the directory `permissions_engine`.

 ```
 python3 permissions_engine/fetch_keys.py
 ```

-Restart OPA to update the jwks for permission verification
+And with that, restart OPA so that all
 ```
 docker-compose restart opa
 ```

 In addition to the policies defined in OPA (the permissions engine), OPA directly connects to the IdP's userinfo
 to validate the token.